Eli Cashdan: Biography and early education

 Cashdan was born in Starye Dorogi, Minsk, (then Russia and now) Belarus, the fifth child of Joseph and Bessie Cashdan.
 He came to Liverpool, UK in 1905, when 3 months old, with his mother and four siblings.
 His father, Rabbi Joseph Cashdan, had come to the UK at an earlier date and worked in Liverpool as a rabbi and shohet.

 He attended school at one of the first Jewish day schools in the UK (run by Dr S. Fox) where Jewish studies occupied half the day; he matriculated at age 15.

 He then went on to study at Liverpool Yeshiva (Liverpool Talmudical College; Yeshiva Torat Chaim) where he gained semikha from Rabbi Mordechai Yaacov Krasner at the very young age of 17.

 Cashdan studied law at London University and also attended Jews' College where in 1927 he obtained a First Class Honours degree in Semitics.
 He continued his law studies and was called to the Bar at Lincoln's Inn in 1933.

 Cashdan also received an M.A. degree in Semitics from London University.

 In December 1930 Cashdan married Minnie Cohen whom he had met at the Rosh Pinah Youth Group he had set up.
-She was the elder daughter of Hyman Cohen (a businessman) and his wife, Clara, and they had two children, Basil (now deceased) and Evelyn.
+She was the elder daughter of Hyman Cohen (a businessman) and his wife, Clara, and they had two children, Basil and Evelyn.
 For some years the Cashdans lived in Hove, Sussex, after his appointment in 1956 to Jews' College he moved back to London and lived until his death in Hendon.
 Cashdan was a bibliophile and had an extensive collection of books of Jewish interest.